danny00747/tfe-report/src/08_implementation.md

 Since an API is designed to be consumed by other applications, data integrity and security become crucial when designing an API.
 Most of the time, an external API or the end-user doesn't need to access the entirety of the data from a database model, but only some specific fields.
-In such scenarios Data Transfer Objects (**DTOs**) come in handy.
+In a such scenario Data Transfer Objects (**DTOs**) come in handy.

 ```{=latex}